MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementGroupPolicyMigrationReportGroupPolicySettingMapping.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphGroupPolicySettingMapping>`: The Group Policy setting to MDM/Intune mapping.
+`BODYPARAMETER <IMicrosoftGraphGroupPolicySettingMapping>`: The Group Policy setting to MDM/Intune mapping.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AdmxSettingDefinitionId <String>]`: Admx Group Policy Id
   - `[ChildIdList <String[]>]`: List of Child Ids of the group policy setting.
   - `[IntuneSettingDefinitionId <String>]`: The Intune Setting Definition Id